adario7/bee-search/BENCH.md

                         No change in performance detected.
 ```

-`p < 0.05` means the difference is statistically significant.
+`p < 0.05` means the difference is real, not noise.
 `p > 0.05` means it is indistinguishable from noise — don't count it.

+Note: with 100 samples, Criterion is sensitive enough to flag a 1% change
+as significant (p = 0.00).
+Statistical significance is not the same as
+practical significance.
+For this engine, only care about changes ≥ 5% —
+anything smaller is in the noise floor of the CPU itself (thermal throttling,
+cache state, OS scheduling).

 ---